mc-aeq/metachain/README.md

 Since we're currently in heavy development, we don't suggest installing the MetaChain yet.
 As soon as this changes we'll publish the installation details.
 #### Using binaries
 currently not supported
+#### Dependencies
+- for compiling from source you'll need a working [boost] installation with all libraries built.
+- [openssl] is widely used in this project. you'll need a working installation with all libraries.
 #### Building for source on windows
 - clone the git repository using github for Desktop
 - open the MetaChain.sln in Microsoft Visual Studio